 - Mod Podge (white glue)

 How to do your Ikea Lamp Hack

-The great thing about the Rimson being an Ikea lampshade you have to put it together, which means that it is really easy to decoupage.
-The shade comes in 3 parts, two metal rings and the the shade skin.
+The great thing about the Rimson being an Ikea lampshade you have to put it together.
+Which means that it is really easy to decoupage.
+The shade comes in 3 parts, two metal rings, and the shade skin.

-- Paste the inside of the lampshade with glue and wait 30sec till it goes tacky.
+4. Next, paste the inside of the lampshade with glue and wait 30 sec till it goes tacky.

-- Carefully stick your wrapping paper to the lampshade, using a ruler to squeeze out air bubbles as you go.
+5. Then, carefully stick your wrapping paper to the lampshade.
+Using a ruler to squeeze out air bubbles as you go.
 You will be sticking the map down in 2 pieces.
 If you want you can paste a layer of mod podge (glue) over the top to seal it.

-- When the map has dried, put the lampshade together according to the instructions.
+6. Finally, when the glue has dried, put the lampshade together according to the instructions.
 Which is basically rolling the lampshade skin round the 2 large metal rings, the whole thing is kept together with velcro.